Eleven Jaw-Dropping Technologies Included in the Wild New Smithsonian FUTURES Exhibit

 Rovers that perfect the science of agriculture

 AI technology goes to the farm in these mineral rovers, designed to roll over and closely monitor strawberries to soy plants.
-The technology, from Alphabet’s “X lab” (a former Google division), data collection and machine learning to watch for diseases, overwatering, pesticide use and more.
+The technology, from Alphabet’s “X lab” (a former Google division), uses data collection and machine learning to watch for diseases, overwatering, pesticide use and more.
 By working smarter, not harder, the technology could help combat the expected need to double our food supply by 2050.

 “For me, it’s one of the most important things in the show, because of the scale of the issue that it’s confronting and the way that it’s confronting it through artificial intelligence,” Adamson says.